Pointscene/pointscene-api-examples/docs/CreateServiceUrl.md

-# Creating service URLs for sharing data
+# Create service URLs for sharing data

 ## For potree resource
 GraphQL